msea1/dnd_work/README.md

 # svg_sheets

 ## Tasks
+- building a sheet
     - move shapes to 0,0 and relative movements?
-- clean up shapes / patterns
-- add color methods, both draw and fill
     - add text options, with font

+- sprucing up
     - clean up
     - testing
     - how to share / profit?

 ## Image to SVG/Path